mantidproject/documents/Design/DataProcessorAlgorithmUI/DataProcessingUserInterface.md

 1. Should have property mapping behaviours
  1. Should allow blacklisting of DataProcessingAlgorithm properties so that they can Never be specified.
  1. Should allow for white listing for *Optional* column.
  1. Should allow for white listing for *Table* columns.
-Properties that will appear as table entries
+Properties that will appear as table entries.
+Mandatory mapping must be provided.
 1. Should have indirection between the `Presenter` and the `AlgorithmManager` via an `AlgorithmRunningService` not done in the current layout such that other ways of running the algorithm in the future (such as batch processing) via a job submission service could be supported. `AlgorithmRunningService` must be injectable.
 1. Should have a way of brining in settings information that can not be derived from the other inputs.
 Such information would be added to *Hidden* table columns (in the gui), or most likely the Options column, so that exported ITableWorkspaces are self-contained.
 2.